 Breakfast came around 9am, Ric Heitzman brought donuts and coffee while Sue Kroyer arrived with homemade muffins and fresh fruit.

 The students enjoyed them both and showed us the progress they had made during the night.

-Soon it was back to work to finish their projects before the deadline later in day around 4pm.
+Soon it was back to work to finish their projects before the deadline later in the day around 4pm.
 Now its Crunch time.

 That Final Hour With the goal in sight, the 23rd hour goes by quicker than normal.
 Many teams submitted their projects before this hour while others are still finalizing things up.

-Things can go wrong now or take longer to accomplish during this final hour especially due to lack of or no sleep.
+Things can go wrong now or take longer to accomplish during this final hour, especially due to lack of or no sleep.
 Uploading takes longer than normal, even clicking your mouse seems slower as well.
 The Pressure is on now and the deadline is getting closer and closer.
-Will they making it in time?
-Well, I'm happy to report that after all the hard work in a 24 hour period, here are the final animated films of the 2017 24 hours animation contest from Woodbury University.
+Will they make it in time?
+Well, I'm happy to report that after all the hard work in a 24 hour period, here are the final animated films of the 2017's 24 hours animation contest from Woodbury University.
 If you have any comments for the animators, please let us know...
 And now, here are their films.